jakelazaroff/jsonelement/README.md

 GeoJsonProperties.register();
 ```

-There are two main things to change in a `JSONElement` subclass:
+There are three main properties to change in a `JSONElement` subclass:

 - `tag` is a static string property that determines the custom element tag name.
 - `schema` is a static object property that determines the keys and value types of the resulting JSON.

-The full JSON output is available at a `json` property on the element:
+- `json` is an instance getter that returns the actual JSON object.
+Useful for validating and/or transforming the JSON's structure.

 ```js
 const feature = document.querySelector("geojson-feature");

 console.log(feature.json);
 ```

-In addition, the `json` property can be overridden with a getter if you need to customize the JSON output, as with the `GeoJsonPoint`'s `coordinates` above.

 To be notified of changes to the JSON structure, listen for `json-change` events on the root element: